Graphic-Kiliani/Object-Retrieval-Layout2Scene/README.md

 ## Usage

 ### Scene
-After downloading the dataset and the test JSON file, modify the json path and dataset path in main.py, you can run, see arguments'definition in main.py:
+After downloading the dataset and the test JSON file, modify the json path and dataset path in main.py, you can run:

+See arguments'definition in main.py:

 ```bash
 <path_to_blender> --background --python main.py -- \